March 9, 2018

 Bele Poklade: Easter Carnival Serbian Style

-If you were to visit the small town of Lozovik, Serbia in March, you might come across a band of young men in handmade demonic masks roaming through laneways and streets, yelling and jumping through fires in a ritualistic fervour.
+If you were to visit the small town of Lozovik, Serbia in March, you might come across a band of young men in handmade demonic masks roaming through laneways and streets, yelling and jumping through fires in a ritualistic fervor.
 Did you just warp into a chapter of the Lord of The Flies?
 No, you’ve stumbled upon the annual Easter carnival, Bele Poklade.

 On Poklade Sunday, the young and unmarried (usually male) villagers create costumes from pumpkins, wool, feathers, flax and fleece to embody the dark spirits they wish to banish from the village and from themselves.
 They bang drums, yell, smack fences with sticks and leap over fires to expel evil forces, closing the winter season and opening the way for a fruitful, fertile spring.